 5. A Dog or a Bitch measuring more than 15" in height.

-Qualifying Trials having a conformation show competition, mandatory awards of Grand Final Winner and Grand Final Runner-up
+In all Association Qualifying Trials having a conformation show competition, mandatory awards of Grand Final Winner and Grand

-the hound with the highest field points shall win.
+are tied then the hound placing in the largest field shall win.

 a) 13" High Combined All Age